-Health Information Exchange (HIE) & Emergency Department Information Exchange (EDIE) participation is a pre-requisite to joining the Hospital QIP.
+Health Information Exchange (HIE) & Emergency Department Information Exchange (EDIE) implementation and maintenance is a pre-requisite to participating in the Hospital QIP.
 Electronic HIE allows doctors, nurses, pharmacists, and other health care providers to appropriately access and securely share a patient's vital medical information electronically.
-HIE interface has been associated with not only an improvement in hospital admissions and overall quality of care, but also with other improved resource use: studies found statistically significant decreases in imaging and laboratory test ordering in EDs directly accessing HIE data.
+HIE interface has been associated with not only an improvement in hospital admissions and overall quality of care, but also with other improved resource use: studies found statistically significant decreases in imaging and laboratory test ordering in Emergency Departments (EDs) directly accessing HIE data.
 In one study population, HIE access was associated with an annual cost savings of \$1.9 million for a hospital.
 Three different classes of HIE are available to hospitals, each with its own benefit for the patient and the health care delivery system:

-- 1. Community HIE: Gathers data for patients from several community sources and integrates that data.
-Allows access to longitudinal patient information and search functionality for a specific data element without having to access and open a series of CCDA documents.
+- Community HIE: Gathers data for patients from several community sources and integrates that data.
+Allows access to longitudinal patient information and search functionality for a specific data element without having to access and open a series of Consolidated Clinical Document Architecture (CCDA) documents.
 Allows set up of alerts and notifications. - 2.
-EDIE: Allows continuity of critical information on ED use across multiple states. - 3.
+EDIE: Allows continuity of critical information on Emergency Department (ED) use across multiple states. - 3.
 National HIE networks: Allows query of distant data sources, including national data (Social security, VA system).